Free Hotel Schema Audit & Generatorscore your schema.org/Hotel JSON-LD, then fix it

 What it does NOT do

-• It does not crawl your site or generate per-URL graphs (paid version coming).
+• It does not crawl beyond the one URL you give it, or generate per-URL graphs for your room/restaurant pages.

 • It does not validate the output against Google’s rich-results constraints — use the Google Rich Results Test to verify before deploying.